dozd/mongo-mapper/README.md

 Mapping POJO for MongoDB has not been easier.
 Thanks to the new codecs feature in [MongoDB Java 3.0 driver](https://www.mongodb.com/blog/post/introducing-30-java-driver).
 Simply mark your entities with annotation, create `EntityCodec` and that's it!
 Then use standard methods for storing and accessing data from MongoDB.

+## Why us it?
+- Simple and easy to use.
+- Using standard (MongoDB) way object manipulation.
+- Works for synchronous as well as asynchronous version of MongoDB Java Driver.
+- It's fast and small - only 12kb dependency.

 ## Installation

 > Currently waiting for Maven Central approval.